-- Rondezvous
+• Rondezvous

-- Posts
+• Posts

-- Murder was falling, then Harrell, Nelson, and Davison took office
+• Murder was falling, then Harrell, Nelson, and Davison took office

 Murder was falling, then Harrell, Nelson, and Davison took office

-The Centrist (and Republican) Seattle Crime Spike
+The Centrist (and Republican) Crime Spike

 (I say this even though I think we need to staff our department better.
 That still doesn’t mean we need to tell ourselves lies or buy the BS put out by the Chamber and their allies).

-And it has meant 66 excess deaths.
+And it has meant roughly 66 excess deaths.

 To calculate this, I normalized our murder rate with the national rate in 2021, to establish a base year.
-This seemed like a reasonable choice, since we had roughly reconverged with the national number of killings post pandemic, we were trending in the same direction as the rest of the country, and that is when these three were elected.
+2021 seemed like a reasonable choice, since we had roughly reconverged with the national number of killings post pandemic, we were trending in the same direction as the rest of the country, and that is when these three were elected.

 As you can see, as soon as the more conservative leaders took office, something went terribly wrong with homicides.

-We were improving, and the people who promised to make us safer completely blew it.
+The people who promised to make us safer completely blew it.
 And now they are trying to take credit for a favorable national trend that they totally insulated us from for years.

 But these people want you to think they made you more safe.
 If anything, this graph shows that they made us all much less safe, for years.